BestReviews is reader-supported and may earn an affiliate commission. Details

 Menu

-The most basic calculator only performs simple functions, such as addition, subtraction, multiplication and division.
-Arguably, these are functions you should be able to do in your head.
-However, when the numbers are large, time is a factor, there is a long list of numbers or there are a lot of decimal places, a basic calculator can be invaluable.
+• Four-function: Basic calculators only perform simple functions such as addition, subtraction, multiplication and division.
+These are functions you should be able to do in your head.
+However, a basic calculator can be invaluable when the numbers are large, time is a factor, there is a long list of numbers or there are many decimal places.

-Once the calculations move beyond basic functions, the calculator is called a scientific calculator.
-These models can handle complex equations and are required for more advanced mathematics classes, such as algebra and trigonometry.
+• Scientific: Once calculations move beyond basic functions, the calculator is scientific.
+These can handle complex equations in advanced mathematics classes such as algebra and trigonometry.

-In general, a graphing calculator is the most advanced type of handheld calculator.
-Not only can it perform all the basic calculations of a scientific calculator, but it can handle complex equations and has internal storage.
-However, the key feature that makes a graphing calculator different from other models is its graphing capabilities.
+• Graphing: In general, a graphing calculator is the most advanced type of handheld calculator.
+It performs all the basic calculations of a scientific calculator plus complex equations.
+It also has internal storage.
+The key feature that makes a graphing calculator different from other models is its graphing capabilities.

-If you work with money, a financial calculator is the best type of calculator for you.
-These calculators stand out because they are specifically made to solve financial problems.
-A financial calculator isn’t used for solving complex scientific equations with multiple variables, it is used to calculate mortgage payments, interest rates, cash flows and more.
+• Financial: If you work with money, a financial calculator is best since they're specifically made for financial problems.
+A financial calculator isn’t used for complex scientific equations with multiple variables.
+It's for calculating mortgage payments, interest rates, cash flows and more.

-If you rarely require a calculator, you can solve many mathematical problems simply by typing the equation into your browser's search bar.
-Unfortunately, the more complex the equation is, the less likely you will get an immediate answer.
-You may be directed to a site that explains how to solve the equation rather than just giving you an answer.
+• Online: If you rarely use a calculator, you can solve many mathematical problems by typing the equation into your browser's search bar.
+Unfortunately, the more complex the equation is, the less likely you get an immediate answer.
+You may also be directed to a site that explains how to solve the equation rather than giving you an answer.

 When does a student need a graphing calculator?

-As a student progresses deeper and deeper into advanced math classes in high school and college, a graphing calculator becomes a necessity.
+As a student progresses deeper into advanced math classes in high school and college, a graphing calculator becomes a necessity.
 A graphing calculator may be useful as early as pre-algebra.
-By the time the student is studying algebra, geometry or trigonometry, a graphing calculator will come in handy.
-Before purchasing one, it is best to check with the teacher to make sure a graphing calculator is recommended and allowed in the class.
+By the time a student is studying algebra, geometry or trigonometry, a graphing calculator comes in handy.
+Before purchasing one, check with the teacher to make sure a graphing calculator is recommended and allowed in the class.

 Graphing calculator features